cmauban/cmauban.github.io/_posts/journal-week-7.md

 ##Reflection: Week 7

 In week seven we experienced working with a team for the first time.
 It was nice because I was able to focus on one particual feature and really perfect it, but it was challenging working as a whole.
+We went from working in our own files and within our own repository, to thirteen people working out of the same repository, in the same files, at the same time.
+This caused dreaded merge conflicts that were no longer avoidable, as well as some disagreements.

 - what i've observed as team lead
 People are set in their own ways and may not listen to your advice.